HarperDB/documentation/docs/developers/replication/README.md

 HarperDB supports the highest levels of security through public key infrastructure based security and authorization.
 Depending on your security configuration, you can configure HarperDB in several different ways to build a connected cluster.

 ### Provide your own certificates
-You can provide your own certificates to secure connections.
+You can provide your own signed certificates to secure connections.
 If you already have certificates for HarperDB server to handle incoming connections, whether they are signed by a public authority (like LetsEncrypt or Digicert) or through a corporate certificate authority, you can use these certificates to authenticate nodes with each other, providing a simple and highly secure way to configure HarperDB.
 These certificates simply need to have the subject common name (CN) that matches host name of the node.
 To configure HarperDB to use your own certificates, you can add the certificates through the `add_certificate` operation, or specify the paths to the certificates in the `replication` section of the `harperdb-config.yaml` file.
 You can specify the path to the certificate and private key if the certificate will verify against the publicly trusted certificate authority, or you can additionally specify a certificate authority if the certificate is self-signed or signed by a private certificate authority (and you have the public CA key).
 For example:

 ```yaml
 replication: